-NBA MVP: Why James Harden Will Win It Again
+How James Harden Forced His Way Back into MVP Conversation

+How James Harden Forced His Way Back into MVP ConversationJanuary 3, 2019

-James Harden normally doesn't have a propensity to pontificate about himself or his exploits on the court.
+HOUSTON—James Harden normally doesn't have a propensity to pontificate about himself or his exploits on the court.
 Whenever he's questioned about basketball, he's succinct, reserved, contemplative.
 He lets his game do the talking.

 And for the month of December, it was record-breaking.